 Hospitals There are 2 hospitals in Benidorm – both private: IMED Levante and Hospital Clinica Benidorm.
 You will have to pay for any treatment or use your travel insurance if you are covered – the hospital usually checks with the insurance company before commencing treatment.
 The free Social Security hospital is in Vila Joyosa.

 SATE :Foreign Tourist Assistance Office If you become the victim of any crime then this is where you should report it.
-Located on the 1st floor of the main Tourist Information Office, at the end of Levante beach in the Old Town.
+White building located at the beginning of calle Gerona - opposite the Flash Hotel.
 They have interpreters available and use of a free telephone and computer should you need to contact relatives or your insurance company in the UK.

 Consulate The British Consulate is in Alicante and open weekdays from 8:30am until 1:30pm.
 In an emergency contact 965 216 002.
 This is where you have to go if you have lost or had your passport stolen for an emergency travel document to get you back to the UK.
 They cost 121€ and you will need a passport size photo – they do not have photo facilities at the consulate.